ethauvin/semver/README.md

     compileOnly(semverProcessor)
 }
 ```
-As of [Kotlin 1.2.30](https://blog.jetbrains.com/kotlin/2019/04/kotlin-1-3-30-released/#more-6991), when using `kapt` you must include the following to the `gradle.properties` file:
+As of [Kotlin 1.2.30](https://blog.jetbrains.com/kotlin/2019/04/kotlin-1-3-30-released/#more-6991), when using `kapt` you must include the following in `gradle.properties`:

 ```ini
 kapt.use.worker.api=true
 ```

-This option will likely be enabled by default in the future.
+This option will likely be enabled by default in the future, but is currently not working under Java 10/11 see [KT-26203](https://youtrack.jetbrains.net/issue/KT-26203).

 Please look at the [Kotlin example](https://github.com/ethauvin/semver/tree/master/examples/kotlin) project for a [build.gradle.kts](https://github.com/ethauvin/semver/blob/master/examples/kotlin/build.gradle.kts) sample.

 ### Kobalt

-To install and run from [Kobalt](https://beust.com/kobalt/), add the following to the `Build.kt` file:
+To install and run from [Kobalt](https://beust.com/kobalt/), add the following to `Build.kt`:

 ```gradle
 dependencies {